Dalyan: Tourism

 Above the river's sheer cliffs are the weathered façades of Lycian tombs cut from rock, circa 400 BC (36°50′1.09″N 28°38′3.16″E).
 The ruins of the ancient trading city of Kaunos are a short boat trip across the river.

 The south of Dalyan on the Mediterranean coast, lies İztuzu Beach, near the village of the same name is a popular area for sunbathing and swimming.
 There are regular boat and minibus (dolmuş) services to the beach.
 Visitors should be aware of the wooden stakes in the beach to mark nesting sites.
 The road route is particularly scenic, offering views of Sülüngür Lake.

 In 2008 İztuzu Beach was proclaimed winner in the category Best Open Space (Europe) by The Times because of the eco-friendly exploitation of the beach.

 In 2011 Dalyan and İztuzu Beach were proclaimed Best Beach Destination of Europe by Dutch holiday assessment website Zoover.

 Conservation

 The beach is well known for the Caretta caretta (Loggerhead sea turtle), an endangered species that has existed for about 45 million years.
 International animal protection organizations monitor and protect the turtles' nesting grounds in Turkey.
-The beach is closed between 20.00 and 8:00 hours during the period that the turtles lay their eggs and hatchlings go out to sea (May to October).
+The beach is closed overnight between the hours 20:00 and 08:00 during the period that the turtles lay their eggs and hatchlings go out to sea (May to October).